La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - si'a:
   - definitions:
     - 1:
+      - type: Commentary on Discourse
       - definition: Similarly/Likewise - Indicates that the following statement is similar or analogous to the previous one.
 It suggests a parallel or comparison between two ideas.
 - mi'u:
   - definitions:
     - 1:
+      - type: Commentary on Discourse
       - definition: Ditto - Repeats the previous statement or idea, often used in lists or tables to avoid redundancy.
 - po'o:
   - definitions:
     - 1:
+      - type: Commentary on Discourse
       - definition: Uniquely/Only - Indicates that the associated statement is the only relevant or true case.
 It excludes other possibilities and emphasizes exclusivity.
       - examples:
         - 1: